yashdharmal/shopline/README.md

 1. Build the application: `npm run build`
 2. Serve the `dist` directory with a web server
 3. Configure environment-specific API endpoints

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## License

-This project is licensed under the ISC License.